adult screening programme

 UK NSC screening recommendation

 The UK NSC does not recommend screening for chlamydia.
 Opportunistic testing takes place, targeting women under 25 visiting sexual health services.
-This service is run by the Department of Health and the Health Protection Agency.
+This service is run by the Department of Health and Social Care and the UK Health Security Agency.

 Supporting documents from the 2006 review